 Successful applicants will be required to:

-- take up the fellowship in the twelve month period from 1 July
+- take up the fellowship in the 12-month period from 1 July

 - make significant use of the resources of the State Library of Victoria